+Under dozens of lights and cameras, Owen grinned broadly.
 As Gottfried launched into character as Iago, the evil parrot sidekick to Aladdin’s nemesis Jafar, Owen shook his head incredulously and palmed his forehead in a classic can’t-believe-my-luck gesture before composing himself in preparation for his line.
 “Patience, Iago, patience,” he intoned perfectly as Jafar.
-When Gottfried forgot his lines, Owen took over as both characters, and the crowd instantly stood.
+When Gottfried forgot his lines, Owen took over as both characters, and the crowd launched into applause.

 In the basement, Owen didn’t just watch TV—he watched Disney movies.
 The rebirth of the Disney animation brand had just begun with the 1989 release of The Little Mermaid, and the Suskind family had all the videos.
-Owen played Mermaid, Beauty and the Beast, Aladdin, Snow White and the Seven Dwarfs, Dumbo, Pinocchio and Bambi on repeat.
-He learned to work the remote control and would rewind and re-watch certain scenes.
+Owen played The Little Mermaid, Beauty and the Beast, Aladdin, Snow White and the Seven Dwarfs, Dumbo, Pinocchio and Bambi on repeat.
+He learned to work the remote control and would rewind and rewatch certain scenes.

 If left to his own devices, without his mother dragging him outside for physical, occupational or speech therapy, Owen—more serene and content than at any other times—would spend every minute viewing Disney movies in the basement.
-Animation became his refuge from the real world, which can be a confusing, overwhelming and taxing place for people with autism.
+Animation became his refuge from the real world, which can be an overwhelming and taxing place for people with autism.

-One night as the Suskind family watched The Little Mermaid, Owen kept repeating juicervose, indecipherable syllables he had muttered for weeks.
+One night as the Suskind family watched The Little Mermaid, Owen kept repeating “juicervose,” indecipherable syllables he had muttered for weeks.
 Originally the family thought he wanted juice, but he always refused his sippy cup.
 So they ignored Owen’s babbles and continued to watch.

 Owen annoyed the family by rewinding the last stanza several times.
 On the fourth viewing, Cornelia understood what Owen had been saying.
 “It’s not juice!” she said, astonished.
 “It’s voice.
 ‘Just your voice!’”
 Cornelia, Ron and Walt grabbed Owen excitedly.
 “Is that what you’re saying?!”
 Owen made eye contact with Ron for the first time in a year and repeated, smiling, “Juicervose!
 Juicervose!
 Juicervose!”

 When Ron wrote about the moment in his book, Life, Animated: A Story of Sidekicks, Heroes, and Autism, he noted, “A mermaid lost her voice in a moment of transformation.
 So did this silent boy.”

-On a separate occasion, Cornelia realized that another example of Owen’s gibberish, bootylyzwitten, was actually the phrase, “beauty lies within” from Beauty and the Beast.
+“bootylyzwitten,” was actually the phrase, “beauty lies within” from Beauty and the Beast.
 Could Owen actually be making these strategic, profound parallels between his life and the animated characters he was watching in the basement?

-By age 5, Owen had regained some words—car, mine, hot, cold, book—and used them appropriately.
+By age 5, Owen had regained some words—”car,” “mine,” “hot,” “cold,” “book”—and used them appropriately.
 But he wasn’t communicating more than basic needs and wants.
 Ron and Cornelia longed to have a conversation, to know their son’s thoughts and feelings.
-On Walt’s 9th birthday, when Owen was 61/2, Walt cried at the end of his party.
+On Walt’s 9th birthday, when Owen was 6½, Walt cried at the end of his party.
 Ron and Cornelia assumed he was tired and overwhelmed.
 But Owen commented, seemingly nonchalantly, “Walter doesn’t want to grow up, like Mowgli or Peter Pan.”
 It was Owen’s first full sentence since the age of 2.

 That night, as Owen was flipping through a Disney picture book on his bed, Ron sneaked into his room and slipped an Iago puppet onto his hand.
-In his best Gilbert Gottfried voice—both Ron and Owen do uncanny impressions of the incessantly shouting Gottfried—Ron said, “So, Owen, how ya doin’?
+In his best Gottfried voice—both Ron and Owen do uncanny impressions of the incessantly shouting Gottfried—Ron said, “So, Owen, how ya doin’?
 I mean, how does it feel to be you?!”
 Ron recalls that when Owen looked at the puppet, “it was like he was bumping into an old friend.”
 Then Ron said his son sadly replied, “I’m not happy.
 I don’t have friends.
 I can’t understand what people say.”
 As hard as it was for Ron not to drop the Iago puppet and hug his son, to comfort him as a father, he stayed in character.
 Their exchange continued.
 I’m having a conversation with my son for the first time in five years, Ron thought.

-Thus began what the Suskinds originally called Owen’s “Disney Therapy,” in which his family—and soon afterward, his therapists and teachers—acted out scenes together, role-played characters, and used Disney scenes, themes and situations to help Owen relate to the wider world.
+Thus began what the Suskinds originally called Owen’s “Disney therapy,” in which his family—and soon afterward, his therapists and teachers—acted out scenes together, role-played characters and used Disney scenes, themes and situations to help Owen relate to the wider world.
 Not only did Owen follow and understand the emotional themes of the movies he watched, he was able to apply the meanings to his life and the lives of those around him.
 As one of Owen’s doctors said, “Autistic kids like Owen are not supposed to [be able to] do that.”

 When immersed in the language of his animated films, Owen communicated clearly and comfortably.
-When the family visited Disney World, Owen spoke less gibberish, and his arm-flapping subdued.
+When the family visited Disney World, Owen spoke less gibberish and his arm-flapping subdued.
 He was calm, focused and more in tune with his surroundings.
 Instead of having to constantly adjust to the unfamiliar surroundings of non-autistic folks, the family was finally adjusting to his world.
 And from there, they could help him navigate the tricky world beyond Disney.

 Bringing up Owen, even with the powerful aides of Iago, Simba, Peter Pan and all his Disney pals, was a cycle of hope, success and disappointment.